SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```

 ### Load Pre-trained Optimized Model for HeadPose Inferencing
-We need CPU as plugin device for inferencing HeadPose and load pre-retained model for HeadPose Detection on CPU
+Load pre-retained optimized model for head pose detection on CPU as CPU is already selected as plugin device previously.
-- Replace #TODO Head_Pose_Detection 2
-- Paste the following lines
+- Replace #TODO Head_Pose_Detection 2 with the following lines of code

 ```python
 # Head Pose